-The STAR Panel reviewed a full assessment of blue and deacon rockfish (Sebastes mystinus and Sebastes diaconus) off the west coast of the United States during a five-day meeting in Santa Cruz, CA. Deacon rockfish was first identified as a species and separated from blue rockfish in 2015.
+The STAR Panel reviewed a full assessment of blue and deacon rockfish (Sebastes mystinus and Sebastes diaconus) off the west coast of the United States during a five-day meeting in Santa Cruz, CA. Deacon rockfish was formally identified as a species and separated from blue rockfish in 2015.
 The two species were assessed as a complex because nearly all data available for assessment consist of mixed blue and deacon rockfish in unknown proportions.
-The last full assessment of blue rockfish was done in 2007 and extended only as far north as California-Oregon border.
-In this assessment, two independent assessment models were developed, a California model that extended from Point Conception to the California-Oregon border, and Oregon model that covered the marine waters of the State of Oregon.
+The last full assessment of blue rockfish was conducted in 2007 and extended only as far north as California-Oregon border.
+In this assessment, two independent assessment models were developed, a California model that extended from Point Conception to the California-Oregon border, and a Oregon model that covered the marine waters of the State of Oregon.
 Blue/deacon rockfish in Oregon have not been assessed previously.

-The STAR Panel recommends that both the California and the Oregon assessment for blue/deacon rockfish constitute the best available scientific information on the current status of the stock(s) and that the assessments provides a suitable basis for management decisions.
+Based on our review, which included requests for additional analyses and model runs, the STAR Panel recommends that both the California and the Oregon assessments for blue/deacon rockfish constitute the best available scientific information on the current status of the stock(s) and that the assessments provide a suitable basis for management decisions provided adequate account is taken of uncertainty.